Meteor-Community-Packages/meteor-autoform/api.md

 * __fieldName__ *{String}*  (Optional)
 * __skipExistsCheck__ *{Boolean}*  (Optional)

- Pass `true` to return a template name even if that template hasn't been defined.
+ Pass `true` to return a template name even if that template hasn"t been defined.

 __Returns__  *{String}*